getchip/PocketCHIP-Docs/source/includes/_advanced.md

 #### Step 1: Enable WiFi and Find a Network

-These three commands will, in turn, enable wifi, scan for access points, and see what netowrks are available:
+These three commands will, in turn, enable wifi, scan for access points, and see what networks are available:

 ```shell
   connmanctl enable wifi